 A clerk's assistant/administrative assistant is responsible for supporting the company's operations and customers' needs by performing administrative and clerical duties as needed.
 Clerk's assistants/administrative assistants respond to customers' inquiries and concerns, acknowledging and processing orders, and posting their payments.
 They also sort company documents, manage office supply inventory, submit business transaction reports, schedule appointments, and operate office equipment.
 A clerk's assistant/administrative assistant must be very organized.
 They must also have excellent time-management and multitasking skills to perform office duties with high accuracy and efficiency under minimal supervision.

 These skill sets are where the common ground ends though.
-A project assistant responsibility is more likely to require skills like "project management," "data collection," "general contractors," and "assist project."
-Whereas a clerk's assistant/administrative assistant requires skills like "telephone calls," "front desk," "scheduling appointments," and "dmv."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a project assistant are more likely to require skills like "project management," "data collection," "general contractors," and "assist project."
+On the other hand, a job as a clerk's assistant/administrative assistant requires skills like "telephone calls," "front desk," "scheduling appointments," and "dmv."
+As you can see, what employees do in each career varies considerably.

 An administrative assistant and recruiter's primary task is finding new personnel for a company.
 They provide accurate assessments of applicants, go over resumes, and select the best options.
 A recruiter works alongside supervisors and the human resources department to determine how to fill positions.
 Additionally, an administrative assistant and recruiter handles the data for applicants and newly recruited employees.
 They must be able to quickly discern talent, and they must have strong interpersonal and communication skills.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that project assistant responsibilities requires skills like "customer service," "project management," "meeting minutes," and "data collection."
-But an administrative assistant and recruiter might use skills, such as, "background checks," "interview schedules," "recruitment process," and "drug screens."
+For example, resumes show us that project assistant responsibilities requires skills like "customer service," "project management," "meeting minutes," and "data collection."
+But an administrative assistant and recruiter might use other skills in their typical duties, such as, "background checks," "interview schedules," "recruitment process," and "drug screens."

 An administrative assistant/technical is primarily responsible for performing clerical and support tasks in a company, ensuring efficiency and timeliness.
 They must produce progress reports, process documentation, receive communication letters, manage schedules, and even greet visitors.
 There are also instances when an administrative assistant/technical has to answer calls and correspondence, respond to inquiries, address issues and concerns, and resolve them promptly and professionally.
 Furthermore, it is essential to maintain records of all transactions, coordinate with different departments, and adhere to the company's policies and regulations.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from project assistant resumes include skills like "customer service," "project management," "data collection," and "general contractors," whereas an administrative assistant/technical might be skilled in "patients," "access database," "scheduling appointments," and "calendar management. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from project assistant resumes include skills like "customer service," "project management," "data collection," and "general contractors," whereas an administrative assistant/technical is more likely to list skills in "patients," "access database," "scheduling appointments," and "calendar management. "

-Administrative assistant/technicals are known to earn lower educational levels when compared to project assistants.
-Additionally, they're 8.2% less likely to graduate with a Master's Degree, and 1.1% less likely to earn a Doctoral Degree.
+Administrative assistant/technicals earn the best pay in the manufacturing industry, where they command an average salary of $42,925.
+Project assistants earn the highest pay from the technology industry, with an average salary of $49,238.administrative assistant/technicals typically earn lower educational levels compared to project assistants.
+Specifically, they're 8.2% less likely to graduate with a Master's Degree, and 1.1% less likely to earn a Doctoral Degree.

 Administrative assistants/schedulers schedule company appointments and meetings, answer phone calls, and forward them to relevant staff members.
 They take meeting minutes and notes, order and take office supplies stock, and prepare documents for business trips and meetings.
 Besides finding methods to enhance administrative processes, administrative assistants/schedulers also help senior staff or other teams to write and issue emails to team members and company departments.
 Moreover, these professionals research and book the staff's travel arrangements.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between project assistants and administrative assistant/schedulers, there are some differences that are important to note.
 For one, a project assistant might have more use for skills like "project management," "data collection," "purchase orders," and "general contractors."
-Meanwhile, some administrative assistant/schedulers might include skills like "patients," "excellent interpersonal," "patient care," and "schedule appointments" on their resume.
+Meanwhile, some responsibilities of administrative assistant/schedulers require skills like "patients," "excellent interpersonal," "patient care," and "schedule appointments. "